artsmia/GriotWP/README.md

 _objectselector_

-Dropdown of available object IDs.
-Note: This field does not list the WordPress IDs of object posts, but rather the (user-defined) IDs assigned to objects in the tile server config.
+Formerly a dropdown of available object IDs, the object selector now allows the user to link an object record to an object in the config by dragging a thumbnail over from the media drawer.
+The object selector field also displays some object metadata included in the config to ensure the correct object is selected.

 _relationship_